Sairacat/webpack-mode-practice/README.md

-# template-repo
+# template-repo.
-A template repo for every other repos.
+practice for webpack configuration.